 The Port Adelaide Precinct Plan was developed after extensive consultation and identified Cruickshank’s Corner as part of 40 hectares of government-owned land around the inner harbour in Port Adelaide which could be redeveloped.

-Southern Sea Eagles’ $5 million proposal to develop Cruickshank’s Corner will open up parts of the Birkenhead site currently inaccessible to the public.
+Southern Sea Eagles’s $5 million proposal to develop Cruickshank’s Corner will open up parts of the Birkenhead site which are currently inaccessible to the public.

 The proposal involves:

-- Consolidating Southern Sea Eagles’ head office, operations and fleet of ships at Cruickshank’s Corner
+- Consolidating Southern Sea Eagles’s head office, operations and fleet of ships at Cruickshank’s Corner

 - A proposed new facility including retail seafood sales and a café

 - Refurbishing the former Primary Industries and Resources building, creating further business opportunities

 - Restoration of the on-site tug boat MV Fearless

 - Restoration of two existing jetties and a pontoon for mooring seven fishing vessels.